 The first game game largely sticks to the cowboy theme but does throw in a few random enemies like ducks, sumo wrestlers and ninjas just to keep things that little bit surreal.

-The boss fights usually giant unexpected and out of place random events including a train that clearly thinks it’s a transformer but they are varied bunch and usually put up a reasonable battle the first time you face them at least.
+The boss fights are usually giant, unexpected and out of place random enemies including a train that clearly thinks it’s a transformer but they are varied bunch and usually put up a reasonable battle the first time you face them at least.

 There are also a number of tributes to Nintendo including Donkey Kong mine carts and some horrible bouncing mushrooms (thankfully they weren’t n the second game)

-As I already briefly touched upon earlier in the review many of the first games best ideas from the fist game were carried over to the second while ditching some of the less fun stuff like the bouncing mushrooms (yes I really hated the mushrooms) the mine cart section was not only made longer it added in riding upside down and across a number of Dinosaurs!
+As I already briefly touched upon earlier in the review many of the first games best ideas were carried over to the second while ditching some of the less fun stuff like the bouncing mushrooms (yes I really hated the mushrooms) the mine cart section was not only made longer it added in riding upside down and across a number of Dinosaurs!

-And that wasn’t the only level in which Dinosaurs were invited to the game you’ll do battle a T-Rex boss ride a Triceratops (Think Poochie from Yoshi) and ride a pteranodon (We’ll that’s the flying Dinosaur I’m going for anyway) through the skies which is surely has far more leg room than a conventional airplane these days
+And that wasn’t the only level in which Dinosaurs were invited to the game you’ll do battle a T-Rex boss ride a Triceratops (Think Poochie from Yoshi) and ride a pteranodon (We’ll that’s the flying Dinosaur I’m going for anyway) through the skies which at least has more leg room than a conventional airplane these days